mariolo1985/mariolo1985.github.io/styleguideusabilitytest.md

 - Was there anything you found enjoyable?
 - Was there anything you found not enjoyable?
 - Is there anything you would like to share baout your experience?
+- Was there anything missing you would see on other styleguides?
+- Was it clear to you where to find....